Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

-As is easily seen, this expression is precisely the linear disperion of the primary mode \eqref{LinearGrowth} Doppler shifted by $p\partial_x\overline{\varphi}$ and with a zonal shear modified magnetic curvature.
+As is easily seen, this expression is precisely the linear dispersion of the primary mode \eqref{LinearGrowth} Doppler shifted by $p\partial_x\overline{\varphi}$ and with a zonal shear modified magnetic curvature.
 We note that the real part of this expression vanishes when the driving gradients are removed, meaning that no tertiary instability exists at all in their absence.
 We are thus dealing here with only a modified primary, extracting energy from the background gradients, rather than from the zonal flow like the KH instability \citep[see][]{Zhu2020}.
-To recover the latter the inclusion of zonal temperature perturbations is required \citep{Rogers2000b,Ivanov2020}, but since this instability has been shown to be mostly irrelevant in the Dimits regime by \citet{Rath2018} there is no urgent need to do so.
+This is because the fundamental ordering \eqref{SubsidiaryOrdering} eliminates both the Reynolds stress and the zonal temperature.
+If present, the former would give rise to a true tertiary KH instability \citep{Kim2002,Zhu2018}, and the latter a tertiary KH-like instability, analogous to the secondary instability \eqref{SecondaryDispersion} \citep{Rogers2000b,Ivanov2020}.

-Returning to the specific expression \eqref{TertiaryDispersionLocal}, we see that the tertiary instability is asymmetric with respect to zonal flow velocity minima, $\partial^3_x\overline{\varphi}>0$, and maxima $\partial^3_x\overline{\varphi}<0$; the former is destabilising while the latter is stabilising.
-This asymmetry matches gyrokinetic observations that zonal flow shear minima are significantly more prone to turbulent transport \citep{McMillan2011}, and has already been noted in previous tertiary instability studies of simple systems \citep[see e.g.][]{Zhu2020}.
-Though the presence of zonal temperature perturbations considerably complicates the picture in the closely related system of \citet{Ivanov2020}, for us the tertiary prediction \eqref{TertiaryDispersionLocal} matches simulations well and, as we will see in Section \ref{NonlinearSimulationsResults}, the turbulence is consistently localised around the points at which $\partial_x^2\overline{\varphi}=0$ and $\partial_x^3\overline{\varphi}>0$.
+Returning to the specific expression \eqref{TertiaryDispersionLocal}, we see that the tertiary instability is asymmetric with respect to zonal flow velocity minima, $\partial^3_x\overline{\varphi}>0$, and maxima, $\partial^3_x\overline{\varphi}<0$; the former is destabilising while the latter is stabilising.
+This asymmetry matches gyrokinetic observations that zonal flow minima are significantly more prone to turbulent transport \citep{McMillan2011}, and has already been noted in previous tertiary instability studies of simple systems \citep[see e.g.][]{Zhu2020}.
+As we will see in Section \ref{NonlinearSimulationsResults}, the same holds true here: turbulence consistently localise around the points where $\partial_x^2\overline{\varphi}=0$ and $\partial_x^3\overline{\varphi}>0$ in accordance with \eqref{TertiaryDispersionLocal}.
+Nevertheless, results like \eqref{TertiaryDispersionLocal} can not be taken at face value.
+In the closely related system of \citet{Ivanov2020}, where the presence of zonal temperature perturbations considerably complicates the picture, the equivalent expression for the growth rate fails to match what is observed in simulations.